 Hank Ingram and I drove with our guides down to the Hoffsstadir beat of the river.
-This 6.4 km section of river has the main feature of a long thin irregularly shaped island running through the middle of it.
+This 6.4 km section of the river has the main feature of a long thin irregularly shaped island running through the middle of it.
 Fishing can be done on either side of it.
-Drop offs, long glides, riffles and channels are all found in this beat so there are ample places to find trout.
+Drop-offs, long glides, riffles, and channels are all found in this beat so there are ample places to find trout.
 Today, we would nymph this river.
-To some fly fishermen a day of nymph fishing is a total bore, but I rather like it.
-For today, it was the only way to fish due to the driving wind, rain and temperatures in the upper 30’s meant no hatch was going to happen.
+To some fly fishermen, a day of nymph fishing is a total bore, but I rather like it.
+For today, it was the only way to fish due to the driving wind, rain, and temperatures in the upper 30’s meant no hatch was going to happen.
 It also meant that we would have a respite from the black gnats that would swarm around our faces when the conditions were clear and calm.

 This section of the Laxa River is known to have smaller trout than its sister beat the Laxardalur that lies immediately below.
-However, the fish that we caught were 15 – 20 inches with a couple that were over that 20 inch mark, very respectable indeed.
+However, the fish that we caught were 15 – 20 inches with a couple that was over that 20-inch mark, very respectable indeed.